Last Updated on

 19. Two big movie directors live in NZ

-Some of the biggest movie directors are buying up in New Zealand.
+Some of the biggest movie directors are buying up land in New Zealand.
 Peter Jackson who has made the Lord of the Ring trilogy lives in Masterton and has a palace equipped with hobbit houses, an artificial lake and tunnels!
 James Cameron (who is the director of Titanic, Avatar & lots of more) has a house in Lake Ferry as he says he finds most of his inspiration writing there as it’s so peaceful.
 Notice how they both live in the Wairarapa, where I’m from!

 20. Incredible Maori carvings